GoogleCloudPlatform/django-demo-app-unicodex/README.md

 In Unicodex, these relations are represented by a **codepoint** (Sparkles) having multiple **designs** (images).
 Each image represents a **version** from a **vendor** (e.g. Google Android 9.0, Twitter Twemoji 1.0, ...).
 These relations are represented by four models: `Codepoint`, `Design`, `VendorVersion` and `Vendor`, respectively.
 Designs have a FileField which stores the image.

 In the Django admin, an admin action has been setup so that you can select a Codepoint, and run the "Generate designs" actions.
-This will -- for all configured vendors and vendor versions -- scrape Emojipedia for the information.
+This will -- for all configured vendors and vendor versions -- scrape Emojipedia for the information, including uploading images.
 Alternatively, you can enter this information manually from the django admin.

-### Service design - 1:1:1
+### Service design - one deployment per Google Cloud project

 Unicodex runs as a Cloud Run service.
 Using the Python package `django-storages`, it's been configured to take a `GS_BUCKET_NAME` as a storage place for its media.
 Using the Python package `django-environ` it takes a complex `DATABASE_URL`, which will point to a Cloud SQL PostgreSQL database.
-The `settings.py` is also designed to pull specifically named secrets into the environment.
+The `settings.py` is also designed to pull a specific secret into the environment.
 These are all designed to live in the same Google Cloud Project.
-Secrets are given specific names.

 In this way, Unicodex runs 1:1:1 -- one Cloud Run Service, one Cloud SQL Database, one Google Storage bucket.
 It also assumes that there is *only* one service/database/bucket.